ProductResume vs Jobscan, Teal, and Resume Worded for PM Resumes

 Jobscan, Teal, and Resume Worded are good tools.
 They help job seekers optimize resumes for ATS keyword matching.
 But if you are a Product Manager, they miss the things that actually determine whether you get an interview.

 TL;DR: Generic resume tools check keywords.
 ProductResume evaluates like a PM hiring manager: impact stories, career progression, domain depth, and craft.
+It covers the full pipeline from scoring through fixing, tailoring, and interview prep.
 One-time pricing vs monthly subscriptions.

 This is not a hit piece.
 It is an honest comparison of what each tool does well and where they fall short for PM-specific evaluation.